davidmeribe/technical-interview/README.md

  *   - can convert the array of strings(char) to an array of numbers:
  *      - but the cost of running => arrayOfNumbers = arrayString.map(Number) is almost equal to the
  *      cost of running parseInt on each digit
+ *    Initially used => !Number.isNaN(upc) to check for numbers, but this will apply to every datatype that is not a number.
  */